-Successful entrepreneur embraces change; they roll with the punches and adapt quickly to developing situations.
-That’s something that you can learn in poker because even the best hand can turn bad, and vice versa.
-Imagine you’ve been dealt pocket queens, a great hand from the off.
+Imagine you’ve been dealt pocket queens, a winning hand from the off.
 Then on the flop, you see 2, 3, and 4 drops, all red.
-Your great hand has suddenly changed; you’ve gone from being the dominant player to not knowing the full picture.
-You have to embrace that change, evolve that approach, and make the best of the developing situation.
+Your winning hand has suddenly changed; you’ve gone from being the dominant player to not knowing the full picture.
+You have to embrace that change, evolve your approach, and make the most of the circumstances.

 Understand Your Competitors: